Crimean Bridge: Construction

 Main construction started in February 2016.
 The first piles were installed in early 2016, and in April 2016 the first pillar of the road bridge was constructed.
 The foundations of the road bridge were completed in August 2017.
 The two shipping channel arches (over the Kerch–Yenikale Canal) were lifted into position in August and October that year.

 In October 2017, National Guard of Russia Director Viktor Zolotov announced the formation of a new "maritime brigade", intended to protect the bridge as part of Russia's Southern Military District.
 In December 2017 all road pillars and spans were completed, by April 2018 asphalt concrete was laid onto the road bridge, and after some examination the road bridge was deemed ready for operation.

 On 15 May 2018, the road bridge was officially unveiled.
 President Vladimir Putin led a convoy of trucks, driving one himself, across the bridge in an inauguration ceremony.
 The bridge was opened for non-truck vehicle traffic on 16 May 2018 and for trucks on 1 October.

 The construction of the rail bridge continued.
 In June 2018 pile installation was finished, and in July 2018 deployment of the rail tracks started.

-In October 2018, the Russian Taman Road Administration reported that when one of the railway spans was being lowered into place, it tilted and fell into the sea.
+In October 2018, the Russian Taman Road Administration reported that as one of the railway spans was being lowered into place, it tilted and fell into the sea.
 This occurred in the sea section between Tuzla Spit and Tuzla Island.
 In November 2018 the installation of the railway pillars was completed.

-On 24 March 2019 the bridge's press center reported completion of construction of railway spans, and on 18 July it reported completion of the bridge's rail tracks.
+On 24 March 2019 the bridge's press centre reported completion of construction of railway spans, and on 18 July it reported completion of the bridge's rail tracks.
 In October 2019, the opening for freight trains was postponed until 2020, the official cause was a delay in the construction of the connecting railroad caused by the discovery of an ancient site on the Kerch Peninsula.
 Sale of train tickets across the Kerch Strait started in November 2019.
 On 18 December 2019 the rail bridge was deemed ready for operation, and President Putin formally opened the bridge on 23 December.
 The first scheduled passenger train crossed the bridge on 25 December 2019, while the bridge was opened for freight trains on 30 June 2020.

 The rail bridge design provides the ability to install an overhead railway electrification system "whenever such decision will be made", requiring no rebuilding of the bridge's structures.
 Pending electrification, the rail bridge is served by diesel locomotives.